MARTIN LUTHER and HIS ENEMIES

 And in fact it succeeds in its aim.
 He makes sure nobody who is Lutheran wants anything to do with the Swinglian's view of the Lord's Supper.

-To this day the Lutherans will use the word Swinglian as bad word, we don't want to be anything like THAT!
+To this day the Lutherans will use the word Swinglian as a bad word, we don't want to be anything like THAT!

 SO THE HARSH RHETORIC DOES WHAT IT'S SUPPOSED TO DO!

 It's not just an accident of Luther loosing control, or expressing himself and blurting out nasty stuff.
-He's deliberately using this litorical strategy to achieve litorical purpose.
+He's deliberately using this litorical strategy to achieve a litorical purpose.
 He's solidifying the Lutheran opposition to this devilish rejection of the Lord's Supper by Swingly.

 ....................